Moths of North Carolina

 Distribution in North Carolina

 Distribution: Microcrambus kimballi is found in the eastern U.S., with the range extending from southeastern Texas eastward across the Gulf Coast states to southern Florida and Georgia, and northward to South Carolina, eastern Tennessee, western North Carolina, Kentucky, Ohio, Pennsylvania and Maryland.
-All of our records (N = 6) as of 2023 are from Swain County in the southwestern Blue Ridge.
+As of 2024, most of our records are from the Blue Ridge, with one from the Piedmont.

 County Map: Clicking on a county returns the records for the species in that county.